René Lalique: Art Nouveau jewellery designer

 One of Lalique's major patrons was Calouste Sarkis Gulbenkian, who commissioned more than 140 of his works over nearly 30 years.
+Many of these works can be seen on permanent display at the Calouste Gulbenkian Museum in Lisbon, Portugal.

 Glass maker

 Lalique was best known for his creations in glass art.
 In the 1920s, he became noted for his work in the Art Deco style.
 He was responsible for the walls of lighted glass and elegant coloured glass columns which filled the dining room and "grand salon" of the SS Normandie and the interior fittings, cross, screens, reredos and font of St. Matthew's Church at Millbrook in Jersey (Lalique's "Glass Church").

 As part of the Art Nouveau style, many of his jewellery pieces and vases showcase plants, flowers and flowing lines.